-Entries will be accepted once the official unit prices are posted and the entry form is released, probably not until late Sunday evening, March 12.
+Entries will be accepted once the official unit prices are posted and the entry form is released, probably not until late Sunday evening, March 17.
 The entry process is a fully automated, online process.
-All entries must be recorded prior to the start of the first game on the tournament on Thursday, March 16.
+All entries must be recorded prior to the start of the first game on the tournament on Thursday, March 21.
 You can register anytime, however… once the site has been launched.
 Click here to register.

 Each person may enter up to three separate sets of picks.
 (To do this, just register three times.)
 Each registration must include the name of the entrant.
 Suspected abuses of this rule will be investigated, and entrants who are found to have more than three entries will be disqualified from prize eligibility.
 Screening for excessive entries will not occur until after the tournament ends, and award winners will not be final until announced as such.